All about End of Life Doula’s

 What are the reasons / benefits of hiring one?

-• They are well informed in the dying process and can be a great source of information and knowledge.
+- They are knowledgeable in the dying process and a great source of information and knowledge.

 How can I hire an end of life doula?

-If you are interested in hiring an end of life Doula, first do your research and reading.
+Interested in hiring an end of life Doula?
+Make sure you do your research and reading first.
 This blog on what to ask when hiring an end of life doula may assist.

-It’s also important to remember that Doula’s are not medical professionals – they are not nurses, doctors, counsellors or psychologists and while they are trained there isn’t any regulation in this industry.
+It’s also important to remember that Doula’s aren’t medical professionals – they aren’t nurses, doctors, counsellors or psychologists.
+Although trained, there isn’t any regulation in this industry.

 More information